sandydoo/custom-ffmpeg/README.md

 # Compile a useful build of ffmpeg

-It’s always been a bit of pain getting a working build of ffmpeg with proprietary libraries enabled.
+It’s always been a bit of a pain getting a working build of ffmpeg with proprietary libraries enabled.
 Homebrew, actually, got quite close to being painless until I got fed up with how it absolutely littered the working environment with build dependencies.
 There’s no dependency tracing in Homebrew,